 The Dispute Resolution in Mental Health Initiative is a collaboration between the CUNY Dispute Resolution Center at John Jay College and MH Mediate, funded by the AAA-ICDR Foundation.
 We developed a 5-Day Basic Mediation Training for Peer Specialists and online programs to help peers with lived experience of mental illness learn conflict resolution skills, access conflict resolution resources, and be welcomed by conflict resolution service providers.

 The DRMH 5-Day Training for Peer Specialists

-The DRMH Initiative is also producing a reference guide and webinar summarizing conflict resolution resources for the peer community.
+The DRMH Initiative produced a reference guide and webinar summarizing conflict resolution resources for the peer community.

-These online resources will be available publicly to anyone who submits the form at the bottom of this page.
+The online resources are free and available to anyone.
+For immediate access to these resources, please submit the following information and press submit.
 We are also happy to partner with organizations so they may share these conflict resolution resources with their constituents.